-Route 54 will make two trips during the morning commute period to connect with southbound SMART trains in Rohnert Park and in Petaluma.
+Route 54 makes two trips during the morning commute period to connect with southbound SMART trains in Rohnert Park and in Petaluma.
 Two northbound trips will operate during the afternoon commute period receiving passengers from northbound trains at the Petaluma Station and at the Rohnert Park Station.

 Route 55 is designed to provide passengers arriving at the Airport Blvd.
-SMART Station quick and efficient “last-mile” service between SMART and most work locations within the Airport Business Park, as well as, the Sonoma County Airport terminal.
+SMART Station “last-mile” service between SMART and most work locations within the Airport Business Park, as well as, the Sonoma County Airport terminal.

 Route 56 serves Depots and Park & Ride lots in Cloverdale, Healdsburg and Windsor and provides express bus service between these facilities and the nearest SMART Station – Airport Blvd.